The Neck Called. It Wants Its Elbow Pain Back.

 Clinical reality:

-That “stubborn lateral elbow pain” you’ve been hammering for 8 weeks?
+That "stubborn tennis elbow" you've been hammering with loading progressions for eight weeks?

-It might be radial nerve irritation getting absolutely bullied by your loading program.
+It might be a radial nerve that's getting absolutely bullied by your loading program.

 Nice work.